A sailing ship that went ashore on Wembury Beach.

 Nothing now to be seen of the wreck except a pile of anchor chain that can be found on the rocks at low tide.

-From Wembury village, head down to the beach and the National Trust car park.
-The wreck went ashore opposite the mill which is now a cafe.
+The August Smith wrecked on Wembury Beach in the South Hams.
+From Wembury village, head down to the beach and the National Trust car park, the wreck went ashore offshore from the mill which is now a cafe.

 Position OS: SX 51682 48348